-90. If you meet a veteran on this Veteran’s Day, or any day, just say thanks.
-They served you, and this nation, well.
+90. If you meet a veteran on this Veteran’s Day, or any day, say thanks.
+They served you and this nation well.

-91. Learn more about ‘Honor Flight Network‘ and how you can help with this wonderful support for World War II Veterans.
+91. Learn more about ‘Honor Flight Network‘ and how you can help with this outstanding support for World War II Veterans.
 I have a close friend whose dad is a WW II Vet and participated in a trip to DC through Honor Flight.
-Karen tells me it was an /amazing/ and indescribable experience for her dad.
-Definitely an opportunity that I stand behind!
+Karen tells me it was an /excellent/ and indescribable experience for her dad.
+An opportunity that I stand behind!
 But it can’t continue without volunteers /like you/.

 93. Own a business?
 Hang a sign and invite all veterans in for something free.
 A cup of coffee, a flower, a massage.
 Something you can give from your inventory to show your gratitude.

-95. Another related idea, learn the etiquette of being around an assistance-dog so that if you meet a disabled vet and his companion you know how to treat them both with respect
+95. Another related idea is to learn the etiquette of being around an assistance-dog so that if you meet a disabled vet and his companion, you know how to treat them both with respect

 96. Create a tribute to a veteran that you want to honor at USAA’s Wall of Honor.

-97. Participate in “school drives” or start your own school drive for our deployed-troops or veterans.
-If your child brings home a flier or announcement from the school or PTA requesting donations for the troops participate.
+97. Participate in “school drives” or start your own school drive for our deployed troops or veterans.
+If your child brings home a flier or announcement from the school or PTA requesting donations for the troops to participate.
 Pick up a few things for your child to bring in.
-She’ll feel good about participating and you will feel good for helping our deserving military-members.
+She’ll feel good about participating, and you will feel good for helping our deserving military members.

 100. Combat-related stress and traumatic brain injury is real.
-Veterans of World Wars, Korea, Vietnam, Iraq, Afghanistan and so many other conflicts still have symptoms of Post Traumatic Stress Disorder (PTSD) and need our help.
-Educate yourself, support programs like the Home Base Program, and learn how you can help the veterans in your family and community.
+Veterans of World Wars, Korea, Vietnam, Iraq, Afghanistan, and so many other conflicts still have symptoms of Post Traumatic Stress Disorder (PTSD) and need our help.
+Educate yourself, support programs like the Home Base Program, and learn how to help veterans in your family and community.

-101. To truly honor our veterans make the best of the opportunity the sacrifices of our fighting men and women have provided.
-Love your country with passion, and do what you can to make it a better place.
+101. To truly honor our veterans, make the best of the opportunity the sacrifices of our fighting men and women have provided.
+Love your country passionately, and do what you can to make it a better place.